Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

-Let $X$ be a $G$-set.
-In the first step, consider the $\infty$-category (see \eqref{qewfoi1jo4irfrefqfef}) of contravariant functors from the poset $\cP_{X}$ of subsets of $X$ to $\bC$.
-The group $G$ acts on $X$ (and hence on $\cP_{X}$) as well as on $\bC$.
-With the induced $G$-action, $\PSh_{\bC}(X)$ is again an object of $\Fun(BG,\CL)$.
-We set
+(see \eqref{qewfoi1jo4irfrefqfef}) of contravariant functors from the poset $\cP_{X}$ of subsets of $X$ to $\bC$.
+The group $G$ acts on $X$ (and hence on $\cP_{X}$) as well as on $\bC$, so $\PSh_{\bC}(X)$ carries an induced $G$-action by conjugation.
+The $\infty$-category $\PSh_{\bC}(X)$ is again the opposite of a compactly generated presentable $\infty$-category.
+We then set